 The following are the prerequisites for the Amazon Pay and Login with Amazon service:

 - Familiarity with Seller Central.

 - The ability to handle asynchronous processing of payments.
 For more information, see Synchronizing your systems with Amazon Pay.

 - A Seller ID (also called a Merchant ID) for an Amazon Pay Seller.
 The Amazon Pay Seller account must have the Amazon Pay and Login with Amazon service provisioned.
 You can create an Amazon Pay Seller account or provision an existing Seller account for Amazon Pay and Login with Amazon by signing up for Amazon Pay from the Amazon Pay website.

 - Access to your Amazon Marketplace Web Service (Amazon MWS) Access Key and Secret Key.
 To get these keys, register with Amazon MWS, or authorize a developer to make calls on your behalf.
 For more information, see Registering to use Amazon MWS in the Amazon MWS Developer Guide.

-- Register your website as an application on the Login with Amazon App Console.
-For more information, see the Login with Amazon Getting Started Guide.
+- Register your website as an application in Amazon Pay: Go to Seller Central and click on Integration Central under the Integration menu item, and then click Create new client ID/store ID.
 Registering your website sets a client identifier (Client ID), which you will need for your integration.